Eyad-A/Trail-Finder/README.md

  - More UI imporvements added

 ## Version 1.0.1
- - Added enviornmental variable for database url
+ - Added environmental variable for database url
  - Made more UI improvements to the index page